willtseng12/willtseng12.github.io/_posts/2017-08-02-ThirdBlog.md

 The data is available on the UCI machine learning repository [here](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients).
 Luckily there was only a minimal amount of cleaning that was required before it was modeling ready.
 I read the data from my AWS into Jupyter Notebook through sqlalchemy.
-I did some exploratory data analysis to take a first look at how different features might be potentially related to each other and the binary target variable, default.
-Three specific features stood out to me at first sight.
+I did some exploratory data analysis to take a first look at how different features might be potentially related to each other and the binary target variable, whether or not they defaulted Oct.
+2015.
+Three specific features stood
+out to me at first sight.
 The first one being education, as we can see in the graph below that not surprisingly people who have higher education is associated with a lower probability of default as they are in general more likely to earn more than someone with a high school degree